Choose a college

 disarm threats, plan for emerging technologies and future attacks.

-Topics will include how to expose system vulnerabilities and learn solutions for eliminating and/or preventing
+issues, and countermeasures.
+Students will learn how to expose system vulnerabilities, solutions for eliminating and/or

-vulnerabilities; and how to apply hacking skills on different types of networks and platforms.
-This course prepares students
+preventing them, and how to apply hacking skills on different types of networks and platforms.
+This course prepares

 Topics include computer forensics in today’s world; media and operating system forensics; data and file forensics; audits